Indianapolis’ Premier Memory Care Solution

 6. Validate Their Feelings

-• Acknowledge emotions rather than focusing on the accuracy of their statements.
+• Acknowledge emotions rather than facts.

 7. Use Memory Aids